jobrouter/typo3-process/Documentation/form-finisher.rst

 - `pool`: The pool of the instance (positive number).

 - `processtable`: You can map the form fields to the process table fields.
-As you can see in the example above, you define first the process table field (e.g `email_address`) and the map it with the key `mapOnFormField` to the form field.
-Alternatively, you can also set a static value.
+As you can see in the example above, you define the process table field as the key (e.g `email_address`) and then map it with the to the form field identifier which is enclosed in curly brackets (e.g. `{email}`).
+  You can also set a static value, combine a static value with a form field or map multiple form fields to a process table field.

 .. note::